zakstucke/leptos-fetch/leptos-fetch/README.md

 - Refetch intervals
 - Memory management with cache lifetimes
 - Optimistic updates
+- Debugging tools
+- Optional resources
 - Declarative query interaction as a supplement to leptos resources
+- In `ssr`, custom stream encoding at a global level

 ### How's this different from a Leptos Resource?